DE/EN

 Until the 1980s – and in rare cases until today – playgrounds were places for social experiments, risky projects, and spectacular sculptures.
 Architects, urban planners, artists, parents, and children were invited to leave their comfort zone and to venture something new.
 Curated by Gabriela Burkhalter, The Playground Project will bring many of these exemplary, but nowadays forgotten initiatives, pioneering acts, and adventures back, and install three playgrounds for children to run, hide and climb.
 May our cities invent new playgrounds!

 We’re not only showing playgrounds for kids, we also are a playground!
-Come, climb into our Lozziwurm, tie knots in the rope studio, sit at the large table to draw and built, and take a swing on our long ropes!
+Come, climb into our Lozziwurm, tie knots in the rope studio, sit at the large table to draw and build, and take a swing on our long ropes!

 More views of the exhibition!